Era: 65.5 Million Years to Present

 in Louisiana, Mississippi and Texas.
 The Catahoula formation consists

 of sandstones, sand, clays, and conglomerates.
-The sediments of
+Rivers and streams flowing

-across broad coastal plains 24 to 30 million years ago (Matson,
+across broad coastal plains 24 to 30 million years ago deposited sediments making up the Catahoula Formation (Matson,

 1916, p.
 226; Paine & Meyerhoff,